-Prevention Programs that assist individuals and families at imminent risk of losing housing.
+Prevention Programs that assist households at imminent risk of losing housing.
 Prevention provides a one-time payment of rental assistance or utility assistance directly related to the prevention of homelessness to eligible individuals and families who are in danger of eviction.
 These programs are designed to stabilize individuals and families in their existing homes.